LyricLy/gce.py/README.md

 ## Hosting

-To host, just make a file called `token.txt` and place the bot token in it.
+To host, just make a file called `token.txt`, place the bot token in it, and run `main.py`.
 As the bot host, you gain access to Jishaku through `gce!jsk`.

 ## Invite